 As a college writing and ESL teacher, I have the expertise to help any high school or university student who needs help in an English-related field.
 I'm not just an experienced teacher, either; as a current PhD candidate at UT Dallas, I am staying sharp and up to date on the subjects that I tutor.
 Are you struggling with a high school English class?
 I've taught 9th grade ELA.
 Are you struggling with a college ESL or writing class?
 I teach those subjects.
 In addition, with a perfect 170 on the GRE Verbal section, I can teach you the vocabulary and text analysis skills you need to get into graduate school.

-The University of Texas at Dallas - PhD, Humanities
+Graduate Degree: The University of Texas at Dallas - PHD, Humanities

 GRE Verbal: 170